In 2013 I went to play the bass viol in the Harris Festival in the Outer Hebrides.

 I love the bass viol and I'm keen to play that instrument and its music in far flung places, or anyplace where a viol hasn't been sighted recently.

-I'm playing unaccompanied viol music very day at the Inky Cuttlefish Studios during the E17 Art Trail 2017.
+I played unaccompanied viol music every day at the Inky Cuttlefish Studios during the E17 Art Trail 2015 and 2017.

 Wherever I go with my viol, folk are so curious about it.
 For the classical music aficionado it is